Shreyasarkerdristy/Python_Project/README.md

 # Python_Project
-Developed multiple Python projects using VS Code, continuously improving them by modifying features and adding new functionality.
+Developed  Python project using VS Code.
+Here, use python to generate data for a random walk and then use Matplotlib to create a visually appealing representation of that data.